DawnVespero/TheBlackSunLodge/Others/Coil.md

 *This section is currently empty, but is already planned to be filled out in the future.
 Feel free to leave any suggestions in the lobby!*

  This era of their career saw Coil creating more subtle, sparse and less aggressive music that would also more often incorporate acoustic elements.
-This style of music became known as *’Moon Musick’*, a name taken from the song *’[[Are You Shivering?]]* off Coil’s 1999 album *’[[Musick To Play In The Dark]]’*.
+This style of music became known as *’Moon Musick’*, a name taken from the song *’[[Songs/Are You Shivering]]* off Coil’s 1999 album *’[[Musick To Play In The Dark]]’*.
 This album, complemented by *’[[Musick To Play In The Dark, Vol. 2]]’* in 2000, would prove to be the culmination of this style, with the band again reorienting their musical output in the years after.

 ### Coil Live